 - Pass a simple screening test for reading comprehension.

-The first step is filling out the application online then going into the temporary service's office the next day.
-You will register with them and go through a process that takes approximately 1 hour or more depending on what time of year it is and how busy the temp service is that day.
+The first step is filling out the application online, then going into the temporary service's office the next day.
+You will register with them and go through a process that takes approximately one hour or more depending on what time of year it is and how busy the temp service is that day.
 If you make it through the screening process, you will receive a short interview where you will be given your start date for orientation at Amazon's warehouse, your schedule, told what you will be doing and given your pay rate and pay card unless you want direct deposit into a bank account.
 The temp service does not do paper checks.

 Have you ever considered working for Amazon?

 The Physical Side of Working Inside the Amazon Warehouse

 Physical exercise is an understatement.
 I have worked as a ground picker, a picker that drove PIT equipment, a packer on the line to box product for shipment, and a stower that puts merchandise into the bins.
 Each position that I held was just as physically demanding as the others in one way or another.
 Here's a quick description of each of the jobs that I held while working there: